 (2.20)

-The criterion of the linearity also follows directly from the characteristic line, as it describes the distance of this line “to a specified straight line” (Kalantar-zadeh, 2013, p.
+The criterion of linearity also follows directly from the characteristic line, as it describes the distance of this line “to a specified straight line” (Kalantar-zadeh, 2013, p.
 17).
-When a characteristic curve of a sensor does feature a very non-linear behavior, there is a universal method to achieve a linearization of it—the differential principle.
-With this principle, two identical sensors are used, and the difference of the sensor output is observed.
+When the characteristic curve of a sensor features very non-linear behavior, there is a universal method to achieve a linearization of it—the differential principle.
+With this principle, two identical sensors are used, and the difference of the sensor outputs is observed.
 This fundamental principle is described in detail below.

 The criterion of selectivity describes the ability to acquire the measurand even when disturbances are present in the environment (Kalantar-zadeh, 2013, p.
 17).

-A hysteresis describes a directionality of the characteristic line, i.e., different output values when the sensor follows varying trajectories (Kalantar-zadeh, 2013, p.
+Hysteresis describes the directionality of the characteristic line, that is, the occurrence of different output values when the sensor follows varying trajectories (Kalantar-zadeh, 2013, p.
 18).

 The Differential Principle

-When the sensor features a non-linear behavior, like capacitive and inductive sensors, there is a good possibility for the linearization of the characteristic line: the differential principle.
-In doing so, two identical sensors with the characteristic line f are connected in a way that a change of the input variable Δxe occurs with the same absolute value but with different algebraic signs.
+When the sensor features non-linear behavior, as with capacitive and inductive sensors, there is a well-established method for achieving linearization of the characteristic line: the differential principle.
+In this method, two identical sensors with the characteristic line f are connected in a way that a change of the input variable Δxe occurs with the same absolute value but with different algebraic signs.
 The initial operating point for both sensors is xe*.
-The disturbance variable z however undergoes an identical change of Δz.
+The disturbance variable z, however, undergoes an identical change of Δz.
 This means that the output for the first sensor xa,1 can be described as

 xa,1=f1=fxe*+∆xe, z+∆z,